celinehohzm/SpliceCOV/README.md

 # SpliceCOV

-SpliceCOV is a command-line pipeline that processes RNA-seq coverage and junction data to identify and score **splice junctions** and **transcription start/termination events (TSS/CPAS)**.
+SpliceCOV is a command-line pipeline that processes RNA-seq coverage and junction data to identify and score **splice junctions** and **transcription start/termination events (TSS/CPAS)** using a LightGBM-based machine learning model.
 It can also evaluate predictions against a genome annotation (GTF) if provided.

 ---